tracywong117/Ask-llama/README.md

 ## Features

-- **Context Menu Integration**: Right-click selected text to search it using Ask Llama.
+- **One-click AI search**: Right-click selected text to ask Llama.
+- **Enhance reading with tooltips**: Tooltips appear on the page and display answers from Llama.
-- **Customizable Tooltips**: Tooltips show answers from a large language model (LLM) and allow further searches using predefined or custom shortcuts.
+- **Customizable shortcuts**: Enable additional searches using predefined or custom shortcuts.

-- **Search Engines**: Integrated with popular search engines like Google, Wikipedia, and YouTube.
-You can also customize and add your own shortcuts.
+We use the `llama3-70b-8192` model.

 ## Installation